p-org/P/Docs/docs/manual/monitors.md

         }
     }
     ```
-    The above specifications checks a very simple global invariant that all `eRequest` events that are being sent by clients in the system have a globally monotonically increasing `rId`s.
+    The above specification checks a very simple global invariant that all `eRequest` events that are being sent by clients in the system have a globally monotonically increasing `rId`.

 === "Liveness specification"